50 “me gusta”

 We are in the heart of Native Land here with the capital of the Cherokee nation 20 minutes away in Tahlequah, (as well shopping, dining, and entertainment).

-Peggs is a very small town minutes away that has groceries, gas, and some household goods.
+Peggs is a very small town minutes away that has groceries, gas, restaurants, and some household goods.

 Locust grove is 10 minutes away and has a few more small town amenities.